Installation

 Section titled “Installation”Resonon + LSP

 Section titled “Resonon + LSP”Download the latest installer (.pkg).
-The program will guide you through the automatic installation of the Resonon language.
+The program will guide you through the automatic installation of the Resonon language and LSP.

-Section titled “VSCode Extension”Download the latest extension (.vsix).
-Then, from within VSCode use “Install extension from file” in the command-pallette and select the downloaded file.
+Section titled “IDE Support”Download the latest extension (.vsix).
+Then, within Visual Studio Code open the command pallette using Cmd+Shift+p and chose “Install extension from file” in the command-pallette.
+Select the downloaded file when prompted.

 Verify Installation